Maramataka at Wai-akatea Raataa Vine Reserve

 - Sustainability

-Dial into your time and place with the Maramataka almanac.
+Dial into your time and place with the Maramataka dial.

 Wander through ‘Ngaa Pou o te Maramataka’ and spend time by Te Puhinui stream noticing tohu (indicators) around you.
 Tohu can be plants, native birds, insects, the mauri of place or anything that you notice in nature.